 4.3g(servo)*1cm + 0.7g(Guard)*3cm + 1.7g(VTX)*4cm + 0.8g(buck))*4.5cm + 0.7g(skid)*5.5cm + 1.2g(antenna)*6.5cm + 55.4g(Battery)*6.5cm + 12.7g(Camera)*9.5cm + 1.2g(FPV)*10cm = 521 g-cm

-; the actual tail-down torque is
+; the actual tail-down torque was

 (5.6g(GPS)+9g(servos)+2.8g(computer)+4.2g(ESCs)+2.1g(skid))*3cm + 1.2g(RX)*(8.5cm+3.5cm) + 4.8g(boom)*(12.8cm+3.5cm) + 2.4g(fin)*(25.5cm+3.5cm) + (6.9g(motor)+1.5g(prop)*(25.5cm+3.5cm+1cm) = 485g-cm